poweredgenl/smarthome/README.md

   <img src="https://i.imgur.com/LfwS9D0.png" />
 </p>

-For this u i used the condigtional element of https://www.home-assistant.io/lovelace/picture-elements/#conditional-element to put in a picture in place of the location (so i defined a set of me and my wife for every room where detection is possible, 5 in my case).
-The code for this is in my repo.
+For this i used the conditional element of https://www.home-assistant.io/lovelace/picture-elements/#conditional-element to put in a picture in place of the location (so i defined a set of me and my wife for every room where detection is possible, 5 in my case).

 ## Automations